MarcusHSmith/marcusmth/content/cheatsheet/git-favorites.md

 `$ git checkout [branchName]` return to latest commit on branch

 `$ git blame --ignore-rev commit` commit without updating blame.
 This is useful for formatting commits

+`$ git push origin localBranch:remoteBranch` push a local branch to a remote branch.
+Often times need to add `--force`

 ### Posts